Skip to main content

 7. What common mistakes do new mobile home park investors make?

-8. How did educating lenders help Jay Conner and William Palmer succeed?
+8. How did educating lenders help Jay Conner and William Parmer succeed?

 9. What role did risk-taking play in William Palmer’s growth?